Updated May 8, 2020.

 There are three components in the package, a box of brass tacks, a tack inserter and a tack remover.
 I tested all three.

 For me, this was the biggest reason to buy the tool.
 I used it on both new and old stretcher bars and with several different kinds of tacks.

 It works like a champ.
 The rounded plastic head makes it easy to hold and comfortable to use.
 The head is large and heavy enough to press the tacks down with a minimum of effort.

-I had hesitated before buying this because I worried it wouldn’t work with these larger tacks, so I’m so glad it did.
+I had hesitated before buying this because I worried it wouldn’t work with these larger tacks, I’m so glad that it did.

 This tool is the biggest disappointment in the package.
 It is a lever with a plastic handle.
 Place it under the tack and press down on the other end to lift the tack.

 I found several problems with this tool.
 First off it was short so that I found it hard to handle.
 Secondly, it’s thick at the business end so that it was difficult to get it under all but the loosest tacks.

 Because that end is just a notch, it could not hold the tack in place once it had been loosened so I found tacks all over the place.

 A far better choice for this job is a lever staple remover which is longer, thinner, and catches the tack and holds it.